pjtorres/metagenomics_tutorial/README.md

 Before getting started make sure you have cloned this repository and you are in the meategomics_tutorial directory.

-Start download the metaphlan reference database [here](https://drive.google.com/file/d/1iDAIaZuzefUisO1CAJ-_cBgpIiTgapEt/view?usp=sharing)
+Start downloading the metaphlan reference database [here](https://drive.google.com/file/d/1iDAIaZuzefUisO1CAJ-_cBgpIiTgapEt/view?usp=sharing)

 ```bash
 git clone https://github.com/pjtorres/metagenomics_tutorial.git
 cd metagenomics_tutorial
 ```

-As the metaphlan database downloads talk about Docker a bit.
+As the metaphlan database downloading talk about Docker a bit.
 [Start Here](https://github.com/pjtorres/metagenomics_tutorial/blob/master/Docker.md)

 DNA sequencing has revolutionized microbial ecology.
 There are two orthogonal approaches commonly used to explore the microbial universe: amplicon where a part of a single gene (usually the 16S rRNA gene) is amplified and sequenced and untargeted (“shotgun”) sequencing of all (“meta”) microbial genomes (“genomics”) where all the DNA is extracted and sequenced.